karrot-dev/karrot-frontend/about-page.md

 - Communication in the right context: write a message that everyone in the group will see or a private message to someone.
 Everything related to a single activity or place can be discussed in their respective chats.

-- Trust and group management: People in the group who receive enough trust-carrots from their peers will be able to edit and change settings in the group.
-When new people want to join your group they need to apply and answer questions your group can set.
+- Democratic and trust-based group management: There are no admin superpowers in a Karrot group.
+People who receive enough trust-carrots from their peers will be able to edit and change settings in the group.
+When new people want to join your group they need to apply and answer questions your group can set, which anyone with editing rights can decline or approve.
+Likewise, if there is a conflict, the group can enter a voting system to resolve it in a communal way.

 And more... [perhaps this part is collapsed and can be made visible by clicking on it?]